phseiff/github-flavored-markdown-to-html/README.md

 * pandoc converts .md to LaTeX and then renders it to pdf, which means that images embedded in the .md are shown where they fit best in the .pdf and not, how one would expect it from a .md-file, exactly where they were embedded.
-* pandoc supports formulas, but sometimes fails when rendering these formulas from LaTeX to HTML.
-The message given when this happens shows the LaTeX line numbers instead of the .md line numbers, which makes it difficult to debug, and the reason is usually just something along the lines of whitespace before or after the dollar sign, even though said whitespace didn't lead to any problems in MarkText (which also often fails to export without any error message) or other markdown editors.
-The worst thing that can happen with `gh-md-to-html`, on the other hand, is that a formula isn't rendered at all, in which case the source of the problem can be easily found.
-* pandoc comes with multiple .md-to-LaTeX-engines to choose from when converting .md to .pdf, but all of these either don't support nestled bullet-point lists and multiline bullet point entries (in case of the default engine) or don't support formulas (in case of the other ones).
+* pandoc's pandoc-flavored markdown supports formulas; however, some specific rules apply regarding the amount of whitespace cornering the `$`-signs and what characters the formula starts with.
+These rules do not apply in some common markdown editors like MarkText, though, which leads to lots of frustration when formulas that worked in the editor don't work anymore when converting with pandoc (MarkText's own export-to-pdf-function sometimes fails on formula-heavy files without an error message, though, which makes it even less reliable).
+The worst part is that, whenever pandoc fails converting .md to .pdf because of formulas, it shows the line number of the error based on the .tex which works as an intermediate format in the background instead of based on the actual line numbering of the input markdown file, which makes it difficult to find the problem's root.
+  As you might have guessed, gh-md-to-html couldn't care less about the amount of whitespace you start your formulas with, leaving the decision up to you.
+* pandoc supports multiple markdown flavors.
+The sole inline-formula-supporting one of those is pandoc-flavored markdown, which comes with some quite specific requirements regarding the amount of trailing whitespace before a sub-list in a nested list, and other requirements to create multi-line bullet point entries.
+  These requirements are not fulfilled my many markdown-editors (such as MarkText) and not required by many other markdown flavors, causing pandoc to not render multiline bullet point entries and nestled lists correctly in many cases. gh-md-to-html, on the other hand, supports **both** nested lists like you would expect it, **and** formulas, releasing the burden of having to edit entire markdown files to make then work with pandoc's md-to-html-conversion from your shoulders.

+To sum it up, pandoc's md-to-pdf-conversion acts quite unusual when it comes to images, nested lists, multiline bullet point entries, or formulas, and gh-md-to-html does not.

 ## Installation